Three times Blakk Rasta has attacked Akufo-Addo

 In October 2020, Blakk Rasta poked President Akufo-Addo accusing him of arrogance.

-While accusing the president of schemeing to tarnish the image of Ghana’s first President Dr Kwame Nkrumah, Blakk Rasta described Akufo-Addo as being more arrogant than the devil.
+While accusing the president of scheming to tarnish the image of Ghana’s first President Dr Kwame Nkrumah, Blakk Rasta described Akufo-Addo as being more arrogant than the devil.

 In an interview with Captain Smart, Blakk made some damning statements about Akufo-Addo who he claims doesn't have the interest of the country but instead has stolen state funds to enrich himself and also sponsor his lavish lifestyle which includes flying private jets.